 Students who become an Industrial Cadet have a unique chance to explore industry from the inside.
 When they graduate at the end of the week long programme at Silver level, students will have developed and demonstrated skills that are valued by universities and employers.

 How to apply

 Applications for our 2017 Work Experience programme have now closed.

-Please check back next year to apply for Work Experience in 2018.
+Please check back this autumn to apply for Work Experience in 2018.

 Opportunities and applications for Filton